Romesco de Peix

 Thai Red Curry Paste

 This is really just the red chilli version of the Thai Green Curry Paste.
-It’s a combination of a spice mix by for a Thai-style curry by Nigel Slater and Muoi Khuntilanont’s Kitchen.
+It’s a combination of a spice mix for a Thai-style curry by Nigel Slater and Muoi Khuntilanont’s Kitchen.
 Muoi’s original uses 15-30 red birdseye chillis; good luck with that on a western palate.
 Here I use medium hot large red chillis beloved of our supermarkets.
 Heat can be adjusted by including and removing as many seeds and pith (the hot part) as you think fit.

 This makes sufficient for two 4-person curries.
 Main ingredients spiced with this paste can vary according to preference, normally including a meat or fish component plus a vegetable.
 Red curry pastes work very well with tiger prawns, too, but put them in near the end of cooking.